pflagerd/gerry-and-dan/README.md

 Jerry turns on notifications for THIS repo.

-Understand the "doom loop" for Bonds/The Credit Market.
+Jerry attempts to understand the "doom loop" for Bonds/The Credit Market.
 See [#11](https://github.com/pflagerd/gerry-and-dan/issues/11)

 Jerry defines a minimum viable product for Blockchain Will Bots [#20](https://github.com/pflagerd/gerry-and-dan/issues/20)

+<br><br><br>

-Capture a "full" S&P500 graph from FRED as a Jupyter notebook.
+Dan captures a "full" S&P500 graph from FRED as a Jupyter notebook.
 See [#12](https://github.com/pflagerd/gerry-and-dan/issues/12)